Static and dynamic pages

 To create a dynamic page:

-- 1Set a path as a parameter in the URL configuration.
-The parameter becomes available in the formula editor throughout the page
+- 1Set a path as a parameter by checking the

 For example, a blog page might use /blog/:slug